-Overview: This is for the full trail.
+This guide represents the full trail.
 The more popular option is to "The Crack" at Bell Crossing and back.

-Most people who come to this trail hike only the first 3.3 miles to Bell Crossing, taking advantage any one of several access paths that branch off the main trail and lead down to the stream.
-After crossing the Wet Beaver Creek, the Bell Trail climbs the canyon's south wall to a high, grassy plateau where it winds through pinyon juniper stands and open grasslands offering views that stretch all the way to the Sedona Red Rocks Country and the San Francisco Peaks.
+Most people who come to this trail hike only the first 3.3 miles to Bell Crossing, taking advantage of any one of several access paths that branch off the main trail and lead down to the stream.
+After crossing the Wet Beaver Creek, the Bell Trail climbs the canyon's south wall to a high, grassy plateau where it winds through pinyon-juniper stands and open grasslands, offering views that stretch to the Sedona Red Rocks Country and the San Francisco Peaks.
 Eleven miles from the trailhead at Beaver Creek, Bell Trail ends at Forest Road 214.

 This hike is listed as One-Way.